Google AdSense provides a way for publishers to earn money from their online content.

 How much AdSense pays a publisher for 1000 views?

-The short answer is- PER 1,000 views in India you can make somewhere between $0.5 — $2 USD, depending on your niche.
+The short answer is- PER 1,000 views in India, you can make somewhere between $0.5 — $2, depending on your niche.
 (Some niches are more profitable than others.)

 USA CPC is among the highest as users click ads and pay to avail of the service on the destination website.

-Whereas, it is a normal notion that the person from the USA will buy all the services by clicking on those banners.
+It is an ordinary notion that a person from the USA will buy all the services by clicking on those banners.